rvnminers-A-and-N/meowcoincore/README.md

 If npm is having trouble with node-x16r:
 1. sudo apt-get install node-gyp
-2. run node-gyp rebuild from ravencore/node_modules/node-x16r
+2. run node-gyp rebuild from meowcoincore/node_modules/node-x16r
-3. run npm install from ravencore/node_modules/node-x16r
+3. run npm install from meowcoincore/node_modules/node-x16r

 If node is having trouble with "zmq.node":
-1. run `npm install zeromq` in ravencore
+1. run `npm install zeromq` in meowcoincore
-2. or, run `npm rebuild zeromq` in ravencore
+2. or, run `npm rebuild zeromq` in meowcoincore

-There may still be some lurking problems with the download-ravend script:
+There may still be some lurking problems with the download-meowcoind script:
 * unknown host breaks download into interactive mode
 * the `ln` doesn't seem to work (but works manually afterwards)
-* there's a path setting problem if ravencore isn't in your home directory
+* there's a path setting problem if meowcoincore isn't in your home directory